 This post previews two forthcoming blog posts at the VideoLink website with information that guides you to selling sponsorships for virtual events and how to successfully host them.Continue reading

 - The case for acoustic privacy

-- Speech privacy
+- Speech privacy and why it matters

 - The fundamentals of sound masking

 - Understand the challenges of creating positive audio experiences and how to overcome them

 - Know what factors to consider for your meeting room sound system

 - Encourage meeting collaboration with audio tools from Bose Professional